maakle/bombo/README.md

 ## How It Works

-The bot follows a simple flow:
+The bot now follows an enhanced flow with image storage:

 1. User types `/generate [description]`
 2. Bot acknowledges the command and posts a "generating" message
 3. Bot calls Replicate's FLUX 1.1 Pro model with the user's prompt
-4. Bot processes the response and updates the message with the generated image
+4. Bot downloads the generated image and stores it in Stackhero Object Storage
+5. Bot serves the stored image URL for better performance and reliability
-5. If there's an error, the bot updates the message with error details
+6. If there's an error, the bot updates the message with error details

 ## Architecture

-The bot is intentionally simplified with:
+The bot now includes:
-- **Single file structure** (`src/index.ts`) that handles both production and development modes
+- **Storage Service** (`src/services/storage.ts`) - Handles image storage in Stackhero Object Storage
+- **Main Bot Logic** (`src/index.ts`) - Orchestrates image generation and storage
-- **Environment-based configuration** - set `NODE_ENV=development` for enhanced logging and dev commands
+- **Environment-based configuration** - Includes storage credentials
-- **Direct API calls** to Replicate without service abstractions
-- **Inline error handling** and response formatting
+- **Error handling** with proper fallbacks

 ## Bombo Character